-Russell 2000® Index: The Russell 2000 Index tracks the performance of the small-cap segment of the U.S. equity universe.
-The Russell 2000® Index is a subset of the Russell 3000 Index representing approximately 10% of the total market capitalization of that index.
-It includes approximately 2,000 of the smallest securities based on a combination of their market cap and current index membership.
-The Russell 2000® Index is constructed to provide a comprehensive and unbiased small-cap barometer and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small-cap opportunity set.
+Russell 2500® Index: tracks the performance of the small- to mid-cap segment of the U.S. equity universe.
+It is a subset of the Russell 3000 Index, representing approximately 25% of the total market capitalization of that index.
+The Russell 2500 Index includes approximately 2,500 securities that fall between the largest 1,000 companies in the Russell 1000 Index and the smallest 1,000 companies in the Russell Microcap Index, based on a combination of their market capitalization and current index membership.
+Constructed to provide a comprehensive and unbiased benchmark for small- to mid-cap stocks, the Russell 2500 Index is reconstituted annually to ensure that it accurately reflects the evolving characteristics and performance of this segment of the market.